pybamm-team/PyBaMM/INSTALL-LINUX.md

 ```

 ### Install everything
-It is possible to install both `scikits.odes` and KLU solver using the command
+It is possible to install both `scikits.odes` and the KLU solver using the command
 ```bash
 python setup.py install_all
 ```
 Note that options `--sundials-src`, `--sundials-inst` and  `suitesparse-src` are still usable
 here.

-You can make sure the install was successful by runing
 Finally, you can check your install by running
 ```bash
 python -c "import pybamm; print(pybamm.have_scikits_odes())